AvolitesLtd/TitanManual/docs/remote-control/programming-touch-panels.md

 Zone 3 | 1030 | 1031 | 1032 | 1033 | 1034 | 1035 | 1036 | 1037 | 1038
 Zone 4 | 1040 | 1041 | 1042 | 1043 | 1044 | 1045 | 1046 | 1047 | 1048

+- Scenes appear in the order you add the Playbacks to the Playback Group, not the numerical order of the User Numbers.
+So you need to ensure that you add the Playbacks in the order you want them to be shown.

 ## Programming macros for the touch panel